Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Three regimes and disorder-alignment transition

-We first examine the simple case $r_V=1$ in Eq.~(3), where $q$ takes values $-1\leq q\leq1$ (i.e., from all ions outside to inside).
+We first examine the simple case $r_V=1$ in Eq.~(3)\footnote{$q$ takes values $-1\leq q\leq1$ (i.e., from all ions outside to inside).}.
 We then investigate the time evolution of pump alignment by setting $N_P=100$ and $\gamma=1$ for different values of $\alpha$.
-After simulation time $t=10$, the system reaches a steady state, where three distinct states are observed; random, flipping, and aligned states.
+After a simulation time $t=10$, the system reaches a steady state, where three distinct regimes are observed; disordered, switching, and aligned states.
 In Fig.~\ref{fig2}, histograms (for $2000$ samples) and time series (for one sample) of the pump alignment order parameter